thephpleague/uri-manipulations/README.md

 - `ReplaceLabel` : Replace specified host labels
 - `RemoveLabels` : Remove specified host labels
 - `FilterLabels` : Filters the host labels
-- `HostToAscii` : convert the host into its ASCII representation
+- `HostToAscii` : convert the host into its ASCII representation (*)
-- `HostToUnicode` : convert the host into its Unicode representation
+- `HostToUnicode` : convert the host into its Unicode representation (*)
 - `RemoveZoneIdentifier` : Remove the Zone Identifier of an IPv6 host

+*(*) The middleware will have no effect on League Uri objects because Host are always normalized to their ascii representation*

 ### Query Middlewares: